-If you (logged as your current user) don’t have a shopping cart set up, you’ll see the message “Visit the public web site to set up a cart order”.
-This isn’t because you need to go through the front-end to create a purchase; it’s just because you need to add items to the shopping cart.
-If you have an active shopping cart on the front-end, you’ll automatically have access to that shopping cart from the admin panel.
+Go to “Payments” > “Add New”.
+If you don’t have a shopping cart set up, you’ll see the message “Visit the public web site to set up a cart order”.
+This isn’t because you need to go through the front-end to create a purchase; it’s because you need to add items to the shopping cart.
+If you have an active shopping cart on the front-end, you’ll have access to that shopping cart from the admin panel as well.

 As soon as you set up a shopping cart on the front-end, however, you’ll see that in the add payment form:

-You’re not restricted to setting up payments using just your cart, however.
-For logged-in users, you can copy the user’s shopping cart from their own account into the admin panel.
+You’re not restricted to setting up payments using just your cart.
+If a user creates a cart while logged-in, you can copy that user’s shopping cart from their user profile into the admin panel.

 Navigate to the User’s profile at Users > All Users and open their profile to edit.